quang-do-se/aws-certs/devops/study-note.md

 For ECS, there are 2 roles we need to know about:
 - EC2 instance role (allows the ECS agent on EC2 instance to do calls againsts ECS service)
   - This role is attached to EC2 instances.
+  - For example, logging.
+The EC2 instance will be the one writing to CloudWatch logs, and therefore it must have an EC2 Instance Role with the appropriate permissions to write to CloudWatch logs.
 - Task role (for Docker containers to do its operations with AWS services such as pushing data to S3)
 - Service role (for auto scaling and load balancing)